Gobbolino, the Witch's Cat: Adaptations

 The story of Gobbolino was adapted as a children's song by G. C. Westcott, and has been very popular in primary school music classes in Australia and New Zealand since appearing as song 9 on page 12 of the 1978 edition of Sing, a music curriculum programme of the Australian Broadcasting Corporation that included a radio programme, cassettes (now CDs) and an annual compilation of songs.
 The song consists of three verses and a chorus.

+The children’s magazine “storyteller” issued by Marshall Cavendish publishing in the UK in 1983 had Gobbolino stories faithful to the original books.
+The magazine came with an accompanying Cassette for a read along which was Narrated by British actress Sheila Hancock.